numbbo/cobi-problem-generator/README.md

 This sets normalization constants internally for further calculations.
 The Pareto set and front need to be recomputed if they have already been computed.

-## Characterizing, Saving, and Visualizing the Problem
+## Working with the Problem

-After computing the Pareto set and front, `CobiProblem` provides several methods to analyze, save, and visualize the problem.
+`CobiProblem` provides several methods to analyze, save, and visualize the problem.

 ---